Valmar-Holdings/code-style-guide/source/docs/laravel/testing.md

 - Tests should document the functionality of classes and their methods.
 - Mock any external interfaces you do not control, and test for both successes and failures.
 - Do not mock classes that you control.

+## Databases
+Do not use SQLite if:
+  - you are using JSON fields
+  - require exact float value calculations based on decimal fields
+  - have table alterations in your migrations

 ## Unit Tests